privcount/privcount/doc/TorEvents.markdown

 Some tor-side filtering of this event may be necessary for performance
 reasons: this event is the most frequent event that tor sends to PrivCount.

-The bytes event is used by the PrivCount traffic model counters.
+The bytes event was originally used to implement the PrivCount traffic model counters, but it is no longer used for that purpose.
 (Other counters that report bytes use the same data as this event, but aggregate it, and send the totals with the END event.)

 #### Event Format